11 minute read

 tx.commit();

-If you forget to add the transaction header when calling Client#publish, the message will not be part of the transaction, and it will be sent directly without waiting for the completion of the transaction.
+If you forget to add the transaction header when calling Client#publish, the message will not be part of the transaction and will be sent immediately.

 // start the transaction